-Ridgeview Charter School - The mission of Ridgeview Charter School is to provide K-8 students with a global perspective so they are prepared to compete in the college market.
-RCS will create an environment that values and appreciates differences and prepares our students to participate and thrive in an increasingly integrated world.
 RCS's staff model was developed to encourage a culture of learning for staff and students.
 The desire is to create an environment where coaching, obervations and development is sought out by faculty due their belief and buy in to RCS's mission, and an intrinsic desire to master their craft.
 The staffing structure accommodates this plan through RCS's committment to hiring support staff, and creating leadership roles for successful veteran teachers.
-Veteran teachers who serve as mentors and Deans will have duties that include some coaching, observation, guest teaching and advising beginning or struggling teachers.
+Veteran teachers who serve as mentors and Deans will have duties that include some coaching, observation, quest teaching and advising beginning or struggling teachers.
 Teacher Assistants are hired with the expectation that they are trained on the grade level programto which they are assigned and assist teachers with implementing the practices required for student success.
 Finally, administrators have the expertise to make daily observations of staff to encourage an open approach to profesional growth.